-The Business at OECD (BIAC) Food & Agriculture Committee has launched its Peace for Food campaign and is working with farm groups and with agribusinesses that operate upstream and downstream in the food supply chain to identify actions that the private sector can take on its own, in partnership with governments and other stakeholders, and in response to specific policy changes.
+The Business at OECD (BIAC) Food & Agriculture Committee is working with farm groups and with agribusinesses that operate upstream and downstream in the food supply chain to identify actions that the private sector can take on its own, in partnership with governments and other stakeholders, and in response to specific policy changes.
 In addition to participation in numerous public discussions over the past year, two stakeholder dialogues have been organized in recent months.

-The first dialogue took place on July 13 and addressed the immediate priority to bring stability to agriculture and food markets and to help support displaced, low income, and other vulnerable populations.
+The first dialogue took place in July and addressed the immediate priority to bring stability to agriculture and food markets and to help support displaced, low income, and other vulnerable populations.
 There was a particular focus on food price inflation.
-The second dialogue took place on October 5 2022 and addressed medium-term priorities for enabling sustainable productivity growth and transforming global food systems.
+The second dialogue took place in October and addressed medium-term priorities for enabling sustainable productivity growth and transforming global food systems.
 This solution-focused dialogue explored actions that could be taken by the private and public sectors.